Difference-Making and Explanatory Relevance

 - James Woodward (Pittsburgh)

 Five slots (up to 90 minutes, divided into 45-60min for the talk and the remainder for discussion) are available for contributed papers on the topic of the conference.
-If you would like to present a paper, please submit a CV and an extended abstract of up to 2,000 words, suitable for anonymous review, to hamburgrelevance (at) gmail (dot) com by the deadline of 17 May.
-Notifications of acceptance will be sent out by the end of May.
+If you would like to present a paper, please submit a CV and an extended abstract of up to 2,000 words, suitable for anonymous review, to hamburgrelevance (at) gmail (dot) com by the deadline of June 6.
+Notifications of acceptance will be sent out shortly afterwards.

 We are planning to publish selected papers in a special issue of an international peer reviewed journal.